Xilinx Beats on Both Top and Bottom Lines

 The 10-second takeaway

-For the quarter ended June 30 (Q1), Xilinx beat slightly on revenues and beat expectations on earnings per share.
+For the quarter ended June 29 (Q1), Xilinx beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue shrank and GAAP earnings per share contracted significantly.
+Compared to the prior-year quarter, revenue contracted slightly.
+GAAP earnings per share grew significantly.

-Xilinx tallied revenue of $582.8 million.
-The 23 analysts polled by S&P Capital IQ expected revenue of $573.9 million on the same basis.
-GAAP reported sales were 5.3% lower than the prior-year quarter's $615.5 million.
+Xilinx chalked up revenue of $579.0 million.
+The 24 analysts polled by S&P Capital IQ anticipated revenue of $549.3 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.